-We must be very careful about this, and I am personally emphatically not in favour of changing the law on ”assisted dying”.
+We must be very careful about this, and I am most emphatically not in favour of changing the law on ”assisted dying”.

 Without suggesting that anyone you or I know would abuse any change, I can think of circumstances where others, including financially constrained health-care professionals/administrators, or unscrupulous relatives awaiting inheritance, might.